These air fryer cheesy taco stuffed peppers are one of my favorite weeknight dinners. They’re filling, flavorful, and ready in about 30 minutes.

 Don’t Overfill the Peppers

-It’s tempting to pack as much filling as possible into each pepper half, but if you overstuff them the filling spills over the sides during cooking.
-That means a messy air fryer basket and burnt bits of cheese and meat stuck everywhere.
+It’s tempting to pack as much filling as possible into each pepper half, but if you mound it too high, the cheese on top won’t melt evenly and the filling can spill over into the air fryer basket.

 Related Recipes